-We have a history of making incremental additions to the miles of pipelines we own, both through acquisitions and investment capital projects.
-We have also increased our terminal and storage capacity and operate several facilities on or near navigable waters and domestic water supplies.
-Although we have implemented programs intended to maintain the integrity of our assets (discussed below), as we increase the capacity of our existing assets or acquire additional assets we are at risk for an increase in the number and/or volume of releases of liquid hydrocarbons into the environment.
-These releases expose us to potentially substantial expense, including clean-up and remediation costs, fines and penalties, and third-party claims for personal injury or property damage related to past or future releases.
+PAA has a history of making incremental additions to the miles of pipelines it owns, both through acquisitions and investment capital projects.
+PAA has also increased its terminal and storage capacity and operates several facilities on or near navigable waters and domestic water supplies.
+Although PAA has implemented programs intended to maintain the integrity of its assets (discussed below), as it increases the capacity of its existing assets or acquires additional assets it is at risk for an increase in the number and/or volume of releases of liquid hydrocarbons into the environment.
+These releases expose PAA to potentially substantial expense, including clean-up and remediation costs, fines and penalties, and third-party claims for personal injury or property damage related to past or future releases.
 Some of these expenses could increase by amounts disproportionately higher than the relative increase in pipeline mileage and the increase in revenues associated therewith.
-Our refined products terminal assets are also subject to significant compliance costs and liabilities.
+PAA's refined products terminal assets are also subject to significant compliance costs and liabilities.
 In addition, because of the increased volatility of refined products and their tendency to migrate farther and faster than crude oil when released, releases of refined products into the environment can have a more significant impact than crude oil and require significantly higher expenditures to respond and remediate.
-The incurrence of such expenses not covered by insurance, indemnity or reserves could materially adversely affect our results of operations.
+The incurrence of such expenses not covered by insurance, indemnity or reserves could materially adversely affect PAA's results of operations.

-We currently devote substantial resources to comply with DOT-mandated pipeline integrity rules.
+PAA currently devotes substantial resources to comply with DOT-mandated pipeline integrity rules.
 The DOT regulations include requirements for the establishment of pipeline integrity management programs and for protection of HCAs where a pipeline leak or rupture could produce significant adverse consequences.
 Pipeline safety regulations are revised frequently.
 For more information, please see our regulatory disclosure entitled "Pipeline Safety/Integrity Management."
-The adoption of new regulations requiring more comprehensive or stringent safety standards could require us to install new or modified safety controls, pursue new capital projects, or conduct maintenance programs on an accelerated basis, all of which could require us to incur increased operational costs that could be significant.
+The adoption of new regulations requiring more comprehensive or stringent safety standards could require PAA to install new or modified safety controls, pursue new capital projects, or conduct maintenance programs on an accelerated basis, all of which could require PAA to incur increased operational costs that could be significant.